Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 strings are the most common example of creating secure connections.

-For on-prem apps there were two popular options for connection strings.
-Your connection string could specify a SQL user and password in the configuration file, or you could hide the password from the configuration file with the *Trusted connection* and *Integrated security* features.
+For on-prem apps there were two popular choices for connection strings.
+Your connection string could specify a SQL user and password, or you could hide the password from the configuration file with the *Trusted connection* and *Integrated security* features.

-These features enabled an app to connect to a SQL database with an Active Directory account that was often referred to as a service account because the service was the only one that should ever be able to login with the password.
+These features enabled an app to connect to a SQL database with an Active Directory account.
+These were often referred to as service accounts because the service was the only one that should ever be able to login with the password.

 In Azure we recommend using managed identity as a similar concept.
-Azure resources that support managed identity also provide client libraries that securely handle the authentication.
+Azure resources that support managed identity also provide client libraries to enable this feature.

 There are a couple of ways to use managed identity.
-The first option the Relecloud team uses is the `DefaultAzureCredential` object when creating a connection between the web app and Azure Key vault.
+The first option the Relecloud team uses is the `DefaultAzureCredential` object when creating a connection between the web app and Azure Key Vault in the `Program.cs` when the app is starting.

 ```
     builder.Configuration.AddAzureAppConfiguration(options =>